raychatter/spring-restful-exception-handler/README.md

 }
 ```

-### Note:
+### Bean Properties:

+There are two boolean properties that can be set within the spring-restful-exception-handler bean:

+`useGetCause`
 If an unannotated exception is thrown, the spring-restful-exception-handler will call `getCause()` on the exception until the first annotated exception is found.
-Provided there is no annotated exception, the default httpStatus and contentType will be used.
+Provided there is no annotated exception or `useGetcause` is set to false, the default httpStatus and contentType will be used with the thrown exception.

+`useHandledExceptionMessage`
+Sometimes it is useful to give the user a "higher level" exception response message than the one associated with the handled (annotated) exception.
+When `useHandledExceptionMessage` is true (which is the default setting), the message returned will be that from the annotated exception.
+If this property or `useGetCause` is set to false or there is no annotated exception, the message used will be from the thrown exception.